kituyiharry/eincalc/README.md

 > features will be added in the future.

-> When using in a cell, you MUST start the cell with an `=`  sign otherwise it
+> When adding executable code in a cell, you MUST start the cell with an `=` sign
-> is interpreted directly as either text or number
+> otherwise it is interpreted directly as either text or number

 You can use generators to initialize cells with data too.
 Here are a few.